- Make checks payable to: Grant County Tax Collector.

 A mill is one-tenth of one cent.

 The collector's office is supervised by Chief Deputy Collector Susan Whitehead.
-Susan has been employed with the county since 1999 and is assisted in her office by deputy clerks Marla Tucker and Molly Scott.
+Susan has been employed with the county since 1999 and is assisted in her office by deputy clerks Marla Tucker, Angi Martin & Toni Carter.
 Marla is responsible for delinquent personal and real property accounts and has been employed with the county since 2006.
-Molly is responsible for bankruptcy and disabled veterans accounts..
+Angi is responsible for bankruptcy and disabled veterans accounts..